 Avoiding the Insurance Premium

-On a $2 million property with 85% financing, CMHC insurance at 4% costs $68,000.
+On a $2 million property with 85% financing, CMHC insurance at 5.5% costs $110,000.
 Thatβs real money.
 If you have adequate equity and the rate differential is small, conventional financing avoids this upfront cost entirely.
+(Note: MLI Select projects may qualify for tiered discounts reducing this cost.)

 For investors with substantial equity from refinanced properties, savings, or partners, conventional financing may cost less overall.